 Guidance for Tenants and Landlords

 As a first step, the Attorney General’s Office encourages landlords and tenants to discuss the situation and work cooperatively to try to resolve issues.
-You should discuss what claims each of you can make with Columbia Gas.
-For example, landlords should file claims for lost rent with Columbia Gas.
 Neither landlords nor tenants should suffer any financial loss.
 Columbia Gas is responsible for all losses caused by the gas explosions.

 Tenants and landlords should be aware of their rights, duties, and protections under Massachusetts law.
 Tenants or landlords who are having problems can call the Attorney General’s Merrimack Valley Hotline at 617-573-5370 for help.
 Affected residents can request temporary alternative housing by calling Columbia Gas at 1-800-590-5571.